quic/cloud-ai-containers/README.md

   useful for working with and compiling models and executing inferences.
   It's based on ubuntu22.

+- cloud_ai_inference_ubuntu24:

+  This image is useful for performing inferences and working with models.
+  It's able to compile models for, and execute models on AIC100 cards.
+  It contains the Apps SDK, Platform SDK, and various python-based tools useful for working with and compiling models and executing inferences.
+  It's based on ubuntu24.

+- cloud_ai_triton_server:

+  This image is similar to the inference images, but also contains the Triton Inference Server.

 - cloud_ai_k8s_device_plugin:

   This image works as a Kubernetes device plugin and provides access to